JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 There are two equally-valid perspectives on multi-output kernels: they can either be treated as matrix-valued kernels, or standard kernels on an extended input domain.
-Each of these perspectives are convenient in different circumstances, but the latter greatly simplifies the incorporation of multi-output kernels KernelFunctions.
+Each of these perspectives are convenient in different circumstances, but the latter greatly simplifies the incorporation of multi-output kernels in KernelFunctions.

 More concretely, let `k_mat` be a matrix-valued kernel, mapping pairs of inputs of type `T` to matrices of size `P x P`.
 Given inputs `x` and `y` of type `T`, and integers `p` and `q`, we can always find an